hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 ## Feedback parameters

-**Description**: Select this option in your HiPay Fullservice back office if you want HiPay Fullservice to send back transaction parameters to your redirect pages for further processing within your own website.
+**Description**: Select this option in your HiPay Enterprise back office if you want HiPay Enterprise to send back transaction parameters to your redirect pages for further processing within your own website.

 **Procedure**: To activate this option, you “MUST” specify at least an “Accept page” URL.
 Sent parameters are included in your redirect pages on HTTP GET.